If you’re thinking about pursuing a career in medical transcription ...

 According to the Journal’s website, the New England Journal of Medicine (NEJM) “is the world’s leading medical journal and website”.

 More than 600,000 people around the world read the New England Journal of Medicine each week and it’s the most often cited journal in scientific literature.
-In 2017 it had the highest Journal Impact Factor (79.258) of all medical journals.
+In 2018, it had the highest Impact Factor ( 70.670) of all general medical journals, ranking first.

 The NEJM offers physicians and educators research and key information regarding biomedical science and clinical practice.
 It provides this information in an understandable way that’s easy to put into practice.

 Its editorial team uses strict editorial, peer and statistical review processes to evaluate manuscripts submitted for publication.
 As well as screening for scientific accuracy, novelty and importance, they make sure that the authors have disclosed all relevant financial associations to ensure the content is free from outside influences.

 NEJM receives over 16,000 submissions a year for consideration, with only around 5% actually achieving publication and more than half of those originating from outside the USA.
 And to ensure that everyone can benefit from their content, NEJM offers free online access to more than 90 low income countries, with articles available six months after they’re originally published.